nativeapptemplate/NativeAppTemplate-Free-iOS/README.md

 # NativeAppTemplate-Free-iOS

-NativeAppTemplate-Free-iOS is a modern and comprehensive native iOS app with user authentication.
+NativeAppTemplate-Free-iOS is a modern, comprehensive, and production-ready native iOS app with user authentication.
 This iOS app is a free version of  [NativeAppTemplate-iOS (Solo)](https://nativeapptemplate.com/products/ios-solo) and [NativeAppTemplate-iOS (Team)](https://nativeapptemplate.com/products/ios-team).

 ## Overview